lakmalnd/Vec2Instance/README.md

 # Vec2Instance

 This repository provides an implementation of Vec2Instance over the SpaceNet challenge AOI 2 (Vegas) building footprint dataset.
-And this is published in arXiv (click here).
+And this is published in [arXiv](#).

 ### Introduction